Habitas

 All articles

-Best Paint Colors for 2026: Designer-Approved Picks for Every Room
+Best Paint Colors for 2026: Designer-Approved Picks & Trends

 The definitive guide to the best paint colors for 2026 — from Pantone picks to room-by-room recommendations with specific color names and codes.